Back

 Favorites system.
 With this feature, users save time — they can quickly look through the apartments they’ve already viewed and liked.

 Search filters.
 They make the app easier to navigate.
-Make sure to include filters like location, price range, and neighborhood.
+Be sure to include filters like location, price range, and neighborhood.
 Each of these filters dictates the value of the property, and if the user can see it clearly in the app, they’ll be less likely to leave.

 Maps and street view.
 Two completely identical homes can vary in price by hundreds of thousands of dollars just because they’re built in different locations.
 This is why maps are essential for any real estate based service — and if a mobile app doesn’t have it, users can easily become frustrated.
 Also, navigation can help the renters get a general overview of the particular apartment or home — it may lead to them striking a deal with the owner via your platform.